mattdlong/spec-prompts/README.md

-# Software Specification Prompts
+# Yoga Schedule Manager - Project Documentation

-This repository contains a collection of specialized prompts designed to generate comprehensive software specification documents for your project.
-When used in sequence, these prompts will guide you through creating a complete set of documentation from vision statement to development plan.
+This repository contains the comprehensive documentation for the Yoga Schedule Manager application.
+It follows a structured approach to software specification, from vision statement to implementation details.

 ## Overview

-The specification prompts system helps you create professional software documentation by:
+The Yoga Schedule Manager will help yoga studios and independent teachers manage their class schedules, student registrations, and business operations.
+This documentation repository:

-1. Breaking down the documentation process into logical steps
+1. Breaking down the development process into logical documentation steps
-2. Ensuring each document builds on previous ones
+2. Ensuring each document builds on previous ones for consistency
-3. Maintaining consistency across all specifications
+3. Maintaining traceability from business requirements to technical implementation
-4. Providing clear templates for each document type
+4. Providing clear specifications for all aspects of the application
+5. Organizing implementation into sequential sprints and detailed tickets

 ## Document Flow